markbirbeck/adapter-template/README.md

 Without this entry the generic adapter will try to load a module called `handlebars`.

+## Adding a Template Engine That Supports a render() Method

+If the templating engine to add is not Express-compatible but does support a `render()` method then a `renderFile()` method will be created for it automatically.

 # Template Languages Supported:

 * atpl